Harlequin Ladybird - Harmonia axyridis

 The Harlequin has a broad diet but predates other ladybirds and has the potential to wipe out some of our native species.
 Its spread is being closely monitored (see link below).
 Harlequin Ladybirds feed most commonly on aphids, but have a wide food range, also feeding on scale insects, adelgids, the eggs and larvae of butterflies and moths, many other small insects, including other ladybirds, pollen, nectar, and sugary fluids, including honeydew and the juice from ripe fruits.
 Adults can begin to lay eggs after 5 days and a single female can lay over a thousand eggs.

-This species is now well established and widespread in much of Britain.
+This species is now well established and common and widespread in much of Britain.

-This species is now quite common in Leicestershire and Rutland.
-There were a total of 366 VC55 records for this species up to March 2015.
+This species is now very common in Leicestershire and Rutland.

 The spread of this species is being closely monitored by the Harlequin Ladybird Survey.